-- •Remove the engine cover. - •If water has accumulated in the engine compartment, tip the watercraft on its left side to drain water out of the compartment.
-Be sure to place a towel or pad under the boat to protect its finish. - Wipe the engine compartment dry, and install the engine cover. - •When the watercraft is ready for storage, loosen the engine cover strap to preserve its elasticity, and replace the cover loosely to aid air circulation.
+- Remove the engine cover. - •If water has accumulated in the engine compartment, tip the watercraft on its left side to drain water out of the compartment.
+Be sure to place a towel or pad under the boat to protect its finish. - •Wipe the engine compartment dry, and install the engine cover. - When the watercraft is ready for storage, install the cover loosely, and block it up with 10 mm (one half inch) spacers to aid air circulation and prevent condensation from forming.